-a. the applicant shall submit one signed paper version of the application and an exact duplicate of the application in an electronic format approved by the commissioner.
-The commissioner may request additional paper copies of the application, either in its entirety or in part, as needed.
+a. the applicant shall submit the application in an electronic format approved by the commissioner.
+The commissioner may request paper copies of the application, either in its entirety or in part, as needed.

-b. the electronic version of the application shall contain the following certification statement:
+b. any paper copies of the application shall contain the following certification statement:

-This document is an electronic version of the application titled (Insert Document Title) dated (Insert Application Date).
-This electronic version is an exact duplicate of the paper copy submitted in (Insert the Number of Volumes Comprising the Full Application) to the Louisiana Office of Conservation.
+This document is a paper copy of the application titled (Insert Document Title) dated (Insert Application Date).
+This paper copy is an exact duplicate of the electronic version submitted to the Louisiana Office of Conservation.